tomjoht/tomjoht.github.io/_restapicourse/pubapis_all_about_markdown.md

 * You can treat the Markdown files with the same workflow and routing as code.
 * Markdown is easy to learn.

-### You can work in text-file format using your favorite code editor.
+### You can work in text-file formats using your favorite code editor

 Although you can also work with DITA in a text editor, it's a lot harder to read the code with all the XML tag syntax.
 For example, look at the tags required by DITA for a simple instruction about printing a page: